-- If an area/delegation secure sponsorships of \$1,000 or above, 50 percent of the funds go directly into the area/delegation centralized account and 50 percent goes to the State Office.
-If the sponsorship is renewed in subsequent years, the 50/50 allocation will remain in effect.
-These funds do not count toward the area/delegation funds raised as related to Revenue Sharing - Prior solicitation approval must be obtained from SOIA office; please contact Stuart Steffy at ssteffy@soiowa.org with any questions or to gain approvals
+If an area/delegation secures sponsorships, 50% of the funds go directly into the area/delegation centralized account and 50% goes to the state office.
+If the sponsorship is renewed in subsequent years, the 50/50 allocation will remain in effect

+- Prior solicitation approval must be obtained from SOIA office; please contact the state office with any questions or to gain approvals - Sponsors must be new to the Polar Plunge/SOIA.
+If soliciting a sponsor teams will work with the SOIA staff person assigned to that plunge to discuss benefits/sponsorship